jithinsisaac/BDA-Expt1-NodeRED-JSON-InfluxDB-2021/README.md

   - https://jithinsisaac.github.io/posts/aws_influxdb/
 - Create, Inject & Decode JSON messages
 - Inject data into InfluxDB and plot charts & time series graphs of the injected data
+- Use the InfluxQL query language to insert & query data via Terminal

 ### Procedure
 - **ADD THE PROCEDURE THAT YOU FOLLOWED FOR COMPLETING THE EXPERIMENT HERE**